cesta-online/article-quarto-template/README.md

 - Install the required packages using `pip install -r requirements.txt`
 - Preview the template using `quarto preview`

-## Creating a new public github repo for submission
+## Create a new public github repo for submission

 - Run `quarto render` to generate the article web files
 - This will create a `public` folder with the website files